devongarde/ssc/README.txt

 Notes on folder names:
 - recipe: a nod to Vernor Vinge's "A Fire Upon the Deep"
-- tea: without tea, nothing works / builders' tea
+- tea: without tea, nothing works; then there's builders' tea
-- sauce: identifies people who presume / obvious
+- sauce: identifies those who presume; and anyway, it's obvious
-- toast: toasts code / i like burnt toast
+- toast: toasts code; i like burnt toast
 - heater: i'm not stopping now

 SEE ALSO
-build.txt        notes on building ssc usage.txt        how to use ssc releasenotes.txt release notes for the current version of ssc LICENCE.txt      ssc licence information
+build.txt        notes on building ssc gen.txt          a model man page usage.txt        how to use ssc releasenotes.txt a slight history of releases LICENCE.txt      ssc licence information
 LICENSE.txt      formal GPL 3 licence
-more licences    licences for content copied from elsewhere
+more licences    licences for borrowed external content